Router Bit Types – A Guide to Choosing Router Bits

 If you are after router bits for acrylic then you should be looking for something with single spirals as this will give a clean finish when cutting acrylics.
 We recommend the 6100 or 6200 series because they have a free cutting action the provides a better finish whilst lowering noise levels.

 Router Bits for Aluminium

-Another common router bit type is for aluminum material.
-Router bits for aluminum are usually split into two categories; aluminum piece or aluminum composite pieces.
-For regular aluminum pieces we would use the 5600A or 5800TSA series.
-The 5800TSA is designed specifically for aerospace aluminum sheet material whilst the 5600A is a more general bit that provides optimal finish for most grades of aluminum.
+Another common router bit type is for aluminium material.
+Router bits for aluminium are usually split into two categories; aluminium piece or aluminium composite pieces.
+For regular aluminium pieces we would use the 5600A or 5800TSA series.
+The 5800TSA is designed specifically for aerospace aluminium sheet material whilst the 5600A is a more general bit that provides optimal finish for most grades of aluminium.

 CNC Router Bits for Other Materials